ohtsukalab/autogenu-jupyter/README.md

 # Introduction
 This project provides numerical solvers for nonlinear model predictive control(NMPC).
 This project supports
 - Continuation/GMRES method (C/GMRES)
-- Newton GMRES method (single-shoooting)
+- Newton-GMRES method (This may not work well)

 # Requirement